slatedb/slatedb-website/docs/architecture.md

 # Architecture

 SlateDB is a log-structured merge-tree (LSM-tree).
-If you are unfamiliar with LSM-trees, we recommend reading thw following resources:
+If you are unfamiliar with LSM-trees, we recommend reading the following resources:

 * [RocksDB Overview](https://github.com/facebook/rocksdb/wiki/RocksDB-Overview)
 * [Mini-LSM](https://skyzh.github.io/mini-lsm/)